auth0/docs/articles/quickstart/webapp/nodejs/01-login.md

 ---
 title: Login
-description: This tutorial demonstrates how to add user login, logout and profile to a Node.js Express application.
+description: This tutorial demonstrates how to add user login, logout, and profile to a Node.js Express application.
 budicon: 448
 topics:
   - quickstarts